2319 Payment to Individuals for Human Subject Fees, Honoraria, Limited Engagements and Independent Contractor Services

 Hiring Manager

-The individual responsible for the hiring of a temporary employee or for procuring services of an independent contractor.
+The individual responsible for hiring a temporary employee or procuring the services of an independent contractor.

 School or Center Representative

-For the purposes of this policy, the school or center representative is the individual responsible for procuring services of a service provider.
-The school or center representative must be either a Business Administrator or Human Resources representative within the school or center.
+For the purposes of this policy, the school or center representative is the individual responsible for procuring services from a service provider.
+This representative must be either a Business Administrator or Human Resources representative within the respective school or center.

 Human Subject Fee